-Activity number and description from skills evaluation Assessment criteria 1 Carry out a risk assessment specific to the site the task and the machine (Topic 1.1) Identify hazards, risks and controls relevant to the site task and machine 2 Set-up site in accordance with the risk assessment and AA guide TG1 (Topic 1.2) Set up site in accordance with the site-specific risk assessment and AA guide TG1.
-Worksite layout factors to consider may include: • work zone: an area where hazards may be encountered • drop zone: an area where it is anticipated materials may fall • exclusion zone: the overall operational area • other.
-3 Select and wear appropriate compliant personal protective equipment (Topic 1.3) Appropriate and compliant Personal Protective Equipment (PPE) for chainsaw operations will include: • all PPE should conform to CE/EN standards • tree climbing helmet • personal first aid kit • knife with retractable blade or handsaw • chainsaw safety footwear with good grip and ankle support • non-snag clothing • eye protection • hearing protection • chainsaw protective clothing • appropriate chainsaw with lanyard.
-4 State industry guides relevant to using a chainsaw from a rope and harness (Topic 1.4) Industry guides relevant to using a chainsaw from a rope and harness: • AA Technical guide 1 Tree climbing and aerial rescue • AA Technical guide 2 Use of tools in a tree • Recommendations for tree work BS3998 5 Perform a tree condition assessment of the tree prior to commencing the work (Topic 1.5) Potential hazards that may be encountered: • evidence of cavities, decay or decay fungi • deadwood and broken branches • dead or flaking bark • v shaped unions • cracks • nesting insects • the presence of power lines or telephone wires • targets and obstacles underneath the tree
+Activity number and description from skills evaluation Assessment criteria 1 Carry out a risk assessment specific to the site the task and the machine (Topic 1.1) Identify hazards, risks and controls relevant to the site task and machine 2 Set-up site in accordance with the risk assessment and AA guide TG1 (Topic 1.2) Set-up site in accordance with the risk assessment and AA guide TG1.
+Worksite layout factors to consider: • work zone: an area where hazards may be encountered • drop zone: an area where it is anticipated materials may fall • exclusion zone: the overall operational area 3 Select and wear appropriate compliant personal protective equipment (Topic 1.3) Candidate to select compliant PPE and safety clothing for tree climbing and chainsaw use to include: • all PPE should conform to CE/EN standards • tree climbing helmet • personal first aid kit • knife with retractable blade or handsaw • chainsaw protective footwear with good grip and ankle support • non- snag clothing • eye protection • hearing protection • chainsaw protective clothing • appropriate chainsaw with lanyard.
+Candidate to select appropriate compliant climbing equipment